S2E/s2e/docs/src/Tutorials/PoV/pov.rst

       transmit(&data1, sizeof(data1));
     }

-Unfortunately, we ran out of time and didn't have time to implement this solution.
-The main challenge was to fit an entire solver within the size and memory limits of a PoV, as well as modifying the solver to accommodate a very restricted runtime environment, that has primitive memory allocation, no standard library, etc.
+Unfortunately, we ran out of time and did not have time to implement this solution.
+The main challenge was to fit an entire solver within the size and memory limits of a PoV, as well as modifying the solver to accommodate a restricted runtime environment, that has primitive memory allocation, no standard library, etc.

 Conclusion
 ==========